tamas-p/hisma/packages/hisma/README.md

     );
 ```

-Next step is the new thing, we will add this new machine to a region of one state inside the parent lightMachine.
-State has the regions attribute that allows us declaring the list of regions where each Region has one machine, and as we will see in a later example, and connectors to this machine.
+Next step is the new thing, we will add this machine to a region of one state inside the parent lightMachine.
+State has the regions attribute that allows us declaring the list of regions where each Region has one machine, and connectors (as we will see in the [Entry and exit points](#entry-and-exit-points) section) to this machine.

 ```dart
 State(regions: [Region(machine: machine)])